GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

 - [ ] unnamed namespaces
 - [ ] inline namespaces

-Supporting any of these would also affect symbol resolution.
 An unnamed namespace can be removed by defining data and functions that appear within it as `static`.

 ### Classes
 - [ ] multiple inheritance